Educating Esme Book Summary - Educating Esme Book explained in key points

 What is Educating Esme about?

-Educating Esme is a memoir by Esmé Raji Codell that explores her experiences as a first-grade teacher in a challenging inner-city school.
-With humor and honesty, Codell shares the joys and struggles of her daily life in the classroom, offering insights into the complexities of the education system and the profound impact a teacher can have on their students.
+Educating Esme is a memoir by Esmé Raji Codell that chronicles her experiences as a first-year teacher in a challenging inner-city school.
+Through a series of journal entries, Codell shares the highs and lows of her teaching journey, offering insights into the education system and the power of connecting with students.
+It is a heartfelt and inspiring account of one teacher's dedication to making a difference in the lives of her students.

 Who should read Educating Esme?